 It means, that if the price of the underlying asset increases by $1, the price of a call option is expected to increase by $0.5620 and that of a put option to decrease by $0.4380.

-This relationship will hold good only if the underlying is a non-dividend or non-coupon-paying asset.
+Simple right? -- not actually! this relationship will hold good only if the underlying is a non-dividend or non-coupon-paying asset.

-Option Delta: An Estimation Tool or A Risk Sensitivity?
+Practical Applications: An Estimation Tool or A Risk Sensitivity?

-Mathematically speaking, if the price of an underlying asset increases, the option's delta of both call and put options increases too.
-However, the price of the call option increases, and that of the put option decreases.
-Similarly, if the price of an underlying asset decreases, the delta of both the call option and put option decreases too.
+If the price of an underlying asset decreases, the delta of both the call option and put option decreases too.
 However, the price of the call option decreases, and that of the put option increases.

 And because of this relationship, the delta of a call option always remains positive (it will range between 0 and 1, representing a positive relationship with the underlying) and the delta of a put option always remains negative (ranging between -1 to 0, representing a negative relationship with the underlying).
-This ranging variable (i.e. option's delta) may change depending upon the moneyness of an option as far as we look into the direction of the underlying asset.
+This ranging variable (ie., option's delta) may change depending upon the Moneyness of an Option as far as we look into the direction of the underlying asset.
 However, it may also change due to the change in the volatility and time-decay, but that is the next topic of our financial book.

 The formula that has been stated above with an example is a sensitivity-based formula that strictly goes with explanations 1 and 2.
 However, professional traders determine the price of an option using some sophisticated models that often resemble the Black-Scholes-Merton (BSM) model.
 This model provides a mathematical function to estimate the theoretical price of an option by considering market risk factors.

-Explanation-3: An option's delta is the probability that determines the expected payoff in case the option expires in the money.
+Definition 3: An option's delta is the probability that determines the expected payoff in case the option expires in the money.

-As per the pricing function provided by the Black-Scholes-Merton (BSM) model,
+As per the pricing function provided by the Black-Scholes-Merton (BSM) Model,

 C(0) = St * N(d1) - K*e^-rt * N(d2)